vanphuc1201/tp/docs/DeveloperGuide.md

     1. Test case: `edit-contact 1 n/mary`<br>
        Expected: Fist contact name in the contact list should change to mary

-### Finding a contact

-1. Find a contact

-    1. Prerequisites: must have at least one contact in the contact list if not may not see any difference

-    1. Test case: `find-contact rob`<br>
-       Expected: Should display the contact list with all people whose name contains `rob`, nothing will be display on contact list panel.

 ### Setting repository link for a group

 1. Setting repository link for a group